adamhl8/inspectarr/README.md

 #### Internal Fields

 These fields are used internally and are never displayed in the markdown table.

-- Note: The JSON output will always include all fields.
+The JSON output will always include all fields.

 - `rawResolution` - Total pixel count
 - `rawSize` - File size in bytes